Contains the active ingredient amiodarone (as amiodarone hydrochloride)

 - family history of thyroid disorders.

-- You have a pacemaker or implantable defibrillator.
+Tell your doctor if you have or have a pacemaker or implantable defibrillator.

-- digoxin, a medicine use to treat heart conditions
+- digoxin, used to treat heart conditions

 - stimulant laxatives used to treat constipation